 - Clean the metal surface before welding.

 A weld overlap is a defect where the filler material at the weld’s toe covers the metal without bonding.
 In this case, the weld pool flows excessively and extends beyond the toe.
-When this condition happens, the weld metal forms an angle below 90 degrees.
+The weld metal forms an angle below 90 degrees when this condition happens.

 Causes of Overlap